Take a tour back in time and try these pilgrim Thanksgiving recipes for some flavors of the past.

 When the oil is hot, pour in the batter and tip the pan to make the batter spread very thinly–they should be like crepes.

 When brown on one side, use your knife to flip them over or slide them onto a plate and flip them over into the pan.

 Add more oil to the pan when needed.
 Serve with sugar sprinkled on the top if you wish.

 7. Nasaump Recipe

 This is something similar to oatmeal or porridge prepared by the Wampanoags.

 - 1 1/2 cups cornmeal

-- 1/2 crushed walnuts, hazelnuts, sunflower seeds or a combination of all three
+- 1/2 crushed walnuts, hazelnuts, and sunflower seeds

-Combine everything in a pot of water and bring to a boil.
-Cook in medium heat with continuous stirring for about 15 minutes.
+Combine all ingredients in a pot of water and bring to a boil.
+Cook over medium heat and stir continuously for about 15 minutes.

 8. Indian Meal Pudding